EU chief turns to Paralympian Vio to inspire Europe's youth

 “Trying to find the right words to capture the essence,” von der Leyen said, “is not easy.
 But it is easier when you borrow them from someone who inspires you."

-More than just winning gold and silver medals in the women's foil at the Paralympics, it was the road to get to this year's games that inspired von der Leyen.
-Wheelchair fencer Vio contracted meningitis as a child and to save her life, doctors amputated both her forearms and both her legs at the knees.
+More than just winning gold and silver medals in the women's foil at the Paralympics, it was Vio's road to get to this year's games that inspired von der Leyen.
+The wheelchair fencer contracted meningitis as a child and to save her life, doctors amputated both her forearms and both her legs at the knees.

 "But what you might not know, is that only in April, she was told her life was in peril.
 She went through surgery, she fought back, she recovered.
 And only 119 days after she left the hospital, she won Paralympic gold," she said.